Dogs name: Meg

 As CGP had no available foster carers or available kennel placements at that time, the couple agreed to foster Dove until CGP were able to take her into their care.
 With the care of the kind couple and later CGP, Doves health and well being steadily improved.

-AfG had a foster home for Dove and she was later brought over to Norfolk.
+AfG had a foster home for Dove and she was later brought over to Norfolk from Ireland.
 She quickly settled in to her foster home where she was steadily rehabilitated and socialised and enjoying her new life to the full with dedicated care.

 Date of birth: 07.05.2013